South East Sussex

 This micropub opened in November 2018, consisting of a bar in one room with real ales in a cool room at the rear; the large window enabling the customers to see their beers being poured.
 There are benches and high stools down each side of the room; in addition to the five cask beers offered there is one keg beer and at least one real cider is always available.
 The venue has had many past owners, a hundred years ago it was a sweet shop, the owner of which was secretly selling French postcards for which he was imprisoned; hence the pub's name.

 Adjacent to the White Rock Theatre and opposite the award-winning pier, this friendly hotel welcoming non residents has a spacious contemporary bar, with ample seating, a superb seafront terrace and a new downstairs bar open on Fridays and Saturdays.
-Three or four beers are offered, from various Sussex breweries, some of which are usually dark; beer is served from 10:00.
+Four handpumps offer beers from various Sussex breweries, some of which are usually dark; beer is served from 10:00.
 Freshly prepared hot and cold food is available until 22:00.
 The guest rooms are en-suite, many with fantastic sea views and some on the first floor, have 'Juliet' style balconies.
-Its policy of offering only Sussex beers to a high standard has not surprisngly led the local CAMRA Branch to award it LocAle Pub of the Year on several occasions, including in 2018 and 2019; the photographs above show the respective presentations.
+Its policy of offering only Sussex beers to a high standard has not surprisingly led the local CAMRA Branch to award it LocAle Pub of the Year on several occasions, including in 2018 and 2019; the photographs above show the respective presentations.
 In 2016 the Hotel had a further CAMRA award as it celebrated ten consecutive years in the Good Beer Guide.

 • Yates 54-56 Robertson Street Hastings TN34 1HY Telephone(01424) 441762